General info Last updated: 2026-03-21

 Connect the line-out of the booth console to the audio-in of the external sound card using the AUX cable.
 Then connect the sound card to your computer via USB.

-Note: using a sound card with a proper line-in is recommended.
-If you use a sound card with a mic-in, keep the input volume low, as mic inputs are more sensitive than line inputs and may cause distortion.
+Recommendation: use a sound card with a proper line-in whenever possible.
+If you use a mic-in input, keep the input volume low because mic inputs are more sensitive and may distort the signal.

 On-site audio connection diagram

-When prompted by Chrome, make sure to grant permission to access audio input.
-If you need to change the default audio source, open Settings > Audio in InterpretBank ASR and select the desired input from the dropdown menu.
+When prompted by Chrome, allow access to audio input.
+If you need to change the source manually, open Settings > Audio in InterpretBank ASR and select the desired input from the dropdown menu.

 Troubleshooting.
-If no transcription appears, but the audio meter is moving in Settings > Audio, the issue is often related to Chrome audio permissions.
-In this case, resetting Chrome’s audio permissions usually solves the problem.
+If no transcription appears but the audio meter is moving in Settings > Audio, the problem is often related to Chrome microphone permissions rather than the cable setup.

 To reset audio permissions in Chrome: